Federal Contractor Requirements

 Non-Construction Contract Requirements

-Non-construction or “supply and service” contractors or subcontractors must develop written AAPs, depending on whether your business meets the above thresholds for one or more of Office of Federal Contract Compliance Programs’ (OFCCP) laws.
+Non-construction or “supply and service” contractors or subcontractors must develop written Affirmative Action Programs (AAPs), depending on whether your business meets the above thresholds for one or more of Office of Federal Contract Compliance Programs’ (OFCCP) laws.

 When you’re subject to the affirmative action requirements above, you also have administrative and reporting requirements under each of the respective laws.
 These requirements include: